Reflecting Upon Irreducible Mind

 But

 exactly the same can be said of parapsychology research.
-The existence of
+The existence

-afterlife reserach (but Siqueira is a believer in afterlife!).
+is valid for afterlife reserach (but Siqueira is a believer in afterlife!).

 If